rarcos/butterfly/README.md

 ### How do I use it?

 Requirements:
-* Java 8 or above needs to be installed.
-Most users should already have this, but if not, download the latest JRE for your platform
+* Java 14 (latest as of this writing) needs to be installed.
+Most users should already have this, but if not, download the latest JDK for your platform

 #### Usage:

 Put the following in a file called `run_server.bat` if on Windows, or `run_server.sh` if on Linux/Mac.
 The path, including `YOUR_USERNAME`, can be anything, as this is where the database file will be saved.
 Save and run the file:

-`java -Ddb_path="C:\Users\YOUR_USERNAME\Desktop\db.sqlite" -jar butterfly-1.1.0.jar`
+`java -jar butterfly-1.1.1-20200701.jar`

 At this point, the server should be running.
 Connect your game and play!
 Set the `services` URL to `http://localhost` and turn off `url_slash`.